Exabyte-io/mode.js/README.md

 # mode.js

-mode.js houses entity definitions for use in the Mat3ra platform.
+MOdel DEfinitions in JS - mode.js - houses model entity definitions for use in the Mat3ra platform.

 ### Installation